entur/siri-service-example/README.md

 # SIRI Client/Server

 Example-implementation of a SIRI Producer/Consumer with simple Publish/Subscribe support.
+The consumer creates a set of SIRI subscriptions with the publisher, and the producer then posts periodic heartbeats and mock-data to the consumer for each subscription.

 Note: This is not intended to be used as-is, but demonstrates the concepts and basic behaviour of a SIRI Publish/Subscribe-service.